JuanferM/TER-reconstructPep_py/README.md

-# TER-reconstructPep_julia
+# TER-reconstructPep_py
-Algorithms to reconstruct peptide sequences in Julia
+Algorithms to reconstruct peptide sequences in Python